Giorgia Lupi is an award winning information designer.

 She has been featured in major international outlets such as the New York Times, the Guardian, the Washington Post, NPR, CBC, BBC, Time magazine, Business Insider, Forbes, National Geographic, Scientific American, Popular Science, Wired, Flash Art, Vogue, Vanity Fair, Monocle, Print magazine, Creative Review, Fast Company, El Pais, and Corriere della Sera.

-Her work has been exhibited at the Design Museum, the Science Museum, and Somerset House in London; the New York Hall of Science and the Storefront for Art and Architecture in New York; at the Triennale Design Museum and the Design Week in Milan, and at the Petach Tikva Museum of Art in Israel, among others.
+The Museum of Modern Art in New York commissioned her a site-specific original art piece in 2017 and her work has also been exhibited at the Design Museum, the Science Museum, and Somerset House in London; the Museum of Design in Atlanta; the New York Hall of Science and the Storefront for Art and Architecture in New York; at the Triennale Design Museum and the Design Week in Milan, and at the Petach Tikva Museum of Art in Israel, among others.

 With her company, Accurat, she has worked with major international clients including IBM, Google, Microsoft, the United Nations, the World Health Organization, the World Economic Forum, the European Union, the Louis Vuitton-Moet-Hennessy Group, Fiat Chrysler Automobiles, J.P.
 Morgan Asset Management, Unicredit Group, and KPMG Advisory.